Worker and client interactions

-- If residents of the house must be in the same area as your worker, calculate the area where your worker is and set an upper limit on the number of people who may be in that area at any one time in order to ensure there is 4 square metres per person (or where that is not possible, the maximum space per person)
+- If residents of the house must be in the same area as your worker, calculate the area where your worker is and set an upper limit on the number of people who may be in that area at any one time in order to ensure there is the allowed/recommended space per person (or where that is not possible, the maximum amount of space per person).

 - Where possible interact with the client outside.

 - For example, a tradesperson consulting with a client about replacing their guttering does not have to enter the house and should avoid doing so.

 - Request contactless payment where possible instead of cash and use electronic paper work where possible to minimise physical interaction.
 Where possible, set up alternatives to requiring signatures.